wmde/phragile/README.md

         try_files $uri $uri/ /index.php?$args;
     }

+## Upgrading

+Please read the [UPGRADE.md](UPGRADE.md) for documentation on how to upgrade from one release to another.

 ## Tests
 ### Acceptance tests
 1. Copy `behat_custom.yml.example` to `behat_custom.yml` and edit the file according to the instructions